M41 highway: Route description

-The road was constructed partly in the end of 19th century (during The Great Game), and mostly in 1930s by the Soviet Union.
+The road was constructed partly at the end of the 19th century (during the Great Game), and mostly in the 1930s, by the Soviet Union.

-In 2000s Pamir Highway was connected with China and Karakoram Highway.
+In the 2000s, the Pamir Highway was connected with China and the Karakoram Highway.

-The Pamir Highway is designated as route M-41 over much of its length in Tajikistan and Kyrgyzstan, and is known as the second highest altitude international highway in the world (4,655 m).
+The Pamir Highway is designated as route M-41 over much of its length in Tajikistan and Kyrgyzstan, and it is known as the second-highest international highway in the world, at 4,655 m.
 The section between Dushanbe and Murghab has the European route number E 008.
-The section between Sary-Tash and Osh, Kyrgyzstan has the European route number E 007.
+The section between Sary-Tash and Osh has the number E 007.

 Construction and maintenance levels vary substantially along the highway.
-The roadway is unpaved in some areas, but otherwise paved most of the way.
-Except for its stretches in Kyrgyzstan and nearing Dushanbe, the road is heavily damaged in most of its length by erosion, earthquakes, landslides, and avalanches.
+The roadway is unpaved in some areas but otherwise paved most of the way.
+Except for its stretches in Kyrgyzstan and nearing Dushanbe, the road is heavily damaged along most of its length by erosion, earthquakes, landslides, and avalanches.

-Sometimes referred to as the "Heroin Highway," much of the ninety tonnes of heroin that are trafficked through Tajikistan each year pass along this route.
+Sometimes referred to as the "Heroin Highway", much of the ninety tonnes of heroin that are trafficked through Tajikistan each year pass along this route.

-Main points on the Pamir highway
+Main points

-If Pamir Highway is followed from Osh, the route of the highway can be written as follows:
+Starting from Osh, the route follows in this manner:

-Osh city – Taldyk lane (3615 m, pass through the Alay Range) – Gulcha village – Gulcha river valley – Kyrgyzstan lane (3541 m) – Sary-Tash village (Alay valley) – Kyzylart lane (4250 m, pass through the Trans-Alay range, entrance to the territory of Gorno-Badakhshan Autonomous Region, border crossing between Kyrgyzstan and Tajikistan) – Markansu river valley – Uybulak lane (4200 m) – lake Karakul — Ak-Baital Pass lane (4655 m) — Murghab — Naizatash Lane (4314 m) — Alichur valley — Khargush Lane (4091 m) + Tagarkaty Lane (4168 m) — Sulu-Tagarkaty river valley — Koi-Tezek Lane (4251 m) — Gunt river valley — Khorog — Panj river valley — Qal'ai Khumb village — Khaburabot lane (3720 m) — Obihingou river valley — Vakhsh river valley — Dushanbe city.
+Osh city – Taldyk lane (3,615 m, pass through the Alay Range) – Gulcha village – Gulcha river valley – Kyrgyzstan lane (3,541 m) – Sary-Tash village (Alay valley) – Kyzylart lane (4,250 m, pass through the Trans-Alay Range, entrance to the territory of the Gorno-Badakhshan Autonomous Region, border crossing between Kyrgyzstan and Tajikistan) – Markansu river valley – Uybulak lane (4,200 m) – Karakul lake — Ak-Baital Pass lane (4,655 m) — Murghab — Naizatash lane (4,314 m) — Alichur valley — Khargush lane (4,091 m) + Tagarkaty lane (4,168 m) — Sulu-Tagarkaty river valley — Koi-Tezek lane (4,251 m) — Gunt river valley — Khorog — Panj river valley — Qal'ai Khumb village — Khaburabot lane (3,720 m) — Obihingou river valley — Vakhsh river valley — Dushanbe city.

-Currently, the Pamir Highway is part of the M41 highway.